Provence: 1486 to 1789

 At the beginning of the 17th century, Cardinal Richelieu began to build a naval arsenal and dockyard at Toulon to serve as a base for a new French Mediterranean fleet.
 The base was greatly enlarged by Jean-Baptiste Colbert, the minister of Louis XIV, who also commissioned his chief military engineer Vauban to strengthen the fortifications around the city.

 At the beginning of the 17th century, Provence had a population of about 450,000 people.
 It was predominantly rural, devoted to raising wheat, wine, and olives, with small industries for tanning, pottery, perfume-making, and ship and boat building.
 Provençal quilts, made from the mid-17th century onwards, were successfully exported to England, Spain, Italy, Germany and the Netherlands.
 There was considerable commerce along the coast, and up and down the Rhône river.
 The cities: Marseille, Toulon, Avignon and Aix-en-Provence, saw the construction of boulevards and richly decorated private houses.

 At the beginning of the 18th century, Provence suffered from the economic malaise of the end of the reign of Louis XIV.
-The plague struck the region between 1720 and 1722, beginning in Marseille, killing some 40,000 people.
+The Great Plague of Marseille struck the region between 1720 and 1722, beginning in Marseille, killing some 40,000 people.
 Still, by the end of the century, many artisanal industries began to flourish; making perfumes in Grasse; olive oil in Aix and the Alpilles; textiles in Orange, Avignon and Tarascon; and faience pottery in Marseille, Apt, Aubagne, and Moustiers-Sainte-Marie.
 Many immigrants arrived from Liguria and the Piedmont in Italy.
 By the end of the 18th century, Marseille had a population of 120,000 people, making it the third largest city in France.